by-jp/www.byjp.me/content/bookmarks/a-4d-political-compass/index.md

 > My take on the political compass therefore looks like this:

 {{< figure alt="A square balanced on its border with four quadrants separated again into three rings from centre outwards.
 Centrist sits at the centre, with Nationalist above, and Fascist at the upward extreme.
 To the right beyond centrist is Corporatist then Feudalist.
 Downwards has Liberal then Anarchist.
-Finally leftward is Socialist then Communist." caption="Atlas Pragmatica’s political compass (CC BY-SA 4.0)" src="./atlas-pragmatica-inward-compass.png" >}}
+Finally leftward is Socialist then Communist." caption="My own (SVG) replica of Atlas Pragmatica’s “inward” political compass.
+Yes, it works in both dark and light modes and yes, it took much longer to make than I'd care to admit… (CC BY-SA 4.0)" src="./atlas-pragmatica-inward-compass.svg" >}}

 ---